m3g/CellListMap.jl/docs/src/LowLevel.md

 Both the above considerations can be used to tunning the `nbatches` parameter of the cell list.
 This parameter is initialized from a tuple of integers, defining the number of batches that will be used for constructing the cell lists and for the mapping of the computations.

 By default, the number of batches for the computation of the cell lists is smaller than `nthreads()` if the number of particles per cell is small.
-The default value by the internal function `CellListMap._nbatches_build_cell_lists(cl::CellList)`.
+The default value is defined by the internal function `CellListMap._nbatches_build_cell_lists(cl::CellList)`.

 The values assumed for each number of batches can bee seen by printing the `nbatches` parameter of the cell lists:
 ```julia-repl